Neurodiversity Hiring Initiatives & Partnerships

 EY’s neurodiversity initiative, now known as the Neurodiversity Centers of Excellence (NCoE), began in 2016 as a small pilot in its Philadelphia office.
 The company’s goal is to leverage the strengths and sensitivities commonly associated with people with neurocognitive disabilities, including technological and analytical skills.

-As is the case for most successful neurodiverse hiring initiatives, EY’s program does not require traditional recruitment and onboarding practices.
+As is the case for most successful neurodiversity hiring initiatives, EY’s program does not require traditional recruitment and onboarding practices.
 Instead, they employ a project team and a host of external resources to source, select, onboard and support new hires.

 Ford Motor Company

-Following the success of a pilot program at its Dearborn, MI headquarters in 2016, Ford Motor Company expanded its hiring initiative for people on the autism spectrum later that year.
+Following the success of a pilot program at its Dearborn, MI headquarters in 2016, Ford Motor Company expanded its hiring initiative for autistic workers later that year.
 The goal of FordWorks is hiring and supporting autistic employees.
 The company began the pilot program by working with its Product Development Vehicle Evaluation and Verification supervisors and Human Resources department to review open jobs.
 It then partnered with the Autism Alliance of Michigan, which sent staff to Ford to shadow jobs and determine which would be suitable for the particular strengths of employees with autism and to help address any issues that might arise.
 The company then worked to develop a “playbook” of what they learned from the pilot program to expand Ford’s work-experience programs to accommodate a variety of different types of disabilities.

 JPMorgan Chase (JPMC)